wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 SharePoint Framework components are lightweight and run in both web and mobile experiences because they're client-side solutions.
 We're relying on JavaScript, HTML, CSS, and images.
 This means they run the exact same way in the browser as it does in the mobile experiences.

-The SharePoint Framework is backwards compatible meaning that it works not just the modern pages, but also on classic and publishing pages as well.
+The SharePoint Framework is backwards compatible, which means that it works on both modern and classic publishing pages.

-The development tools and platform used in the SharePoint Framework is implemented with open-source tools and common JavaScript web frameworks like React.
+The development tools and platform used in the SharePoint Framework are implemented with open-source tools and common JavaScript web frameworks like React.

 ## Supported custom component types